frontarm/navi/packages/website/src/pages/motivation.md

 The Motivation behind Navi
 ==========================

 Navi lets you create big, fast, CDN-delivered websites with great SEO & SMO, and all with vanilla create-react-app.
-But *why*?
-To find out, let's talk business.
+And if it sounds like this might meet your business requirements, well, that's because **Navi was built for business**.

 It's Business Time